-The 13th National Pupil Premium Conference: Ensuring Successful Outcomes takes place on Friday 27 March 2020, at The Gallery, the NEC, Birmingham B40 1NT.
+NEW DATE: The 13th National Pupil Premium Conference: Ensuring Successful Outcomes will now take place on Friday 25 September 2020, at The Gallery, the NEC, Birmingham B40 1NT.

 Organised by SecEd & Headteacher Update, the popular bi-annual event includes 12 interactive and school-led workshop and two keynote sessions – all of which will offer practical strategies that can be adapted and adopted for your school’s unique circumstances.